IFRS 16 example: How the new lease accounting changes financial reporting

 The interest expense is calculated based on the residual amount of the lease liability and recognised in the income statement as a financial expense.
 Depreciation expense is calculated based on the useful life of the right-of-use asset and recognised as depreciation expense in the income statement.
 This shifts the costs between the various items in the income statement and can affect a company's earnings.

-New challenges for companies
+New challenges for businesses

-Possible effects on creditworthiness
+Possible impact on creditworthiness

 Comparison with the old lease accounting